Aloha Mai Kākou,

 As Dani transitioned out, we knew it would be extremely difficult to fill her shoes.
 Instead of trying to hire for her position, we created a new position- Education and Outreach Coordinator.
 We are pleased to announce the hiring of Makana Wilhelm, a recent graduate from the Hawaiian Studies and Language program at UH Hilo.
 Makana brings to the team fresh and innovative perspectives and ideas to engage with our community.
 She is helping to navigate the challenges of virtual learning and our connection with the schools and community groups we have built relationships with who have not been able to visit us physically during this time.
 In addition, she adds greater depth to our Hawaiian culture and language foundation of teaching as well as her intimate understanding of the mission and purpose of Hoʻokuaʻāina.
 We believe she will challenge us and help us grow as an organization.

 We are so looking forward to the time when we can have groups return and make poi again.
-Until things open up and we are able to do so, please continue to engage with us on our social media sites @hookuaaina.
-Connecting with us in this manner means so much because in-person relationship (pilina) and experiential engagement are some of our most important values.
+Until things open up and we are able to do so, please continue to engage with us on our social media sites. (@hookuaaina) Connecting with us in this manner means so much because in-person relationships (pilina) and experiential engagement are some of our most important values.
 If we canʻt meet face to face, at least we can connect in this manner.
 E mālama ʻoe i kou kino! (take care of your health)